intentionalDisaster99/NeuralNetworkLibrary/README.md

 - [x] Actually get it to start learning and knowing the set at all
 - [ ] Saving the best one from each time \(I might get to learn JSON!)
   - [x] Downloading Brian as a JSON file
+  - [ ] A seperate file to generate an insanely good Brian
+  - [ ] A seperate file to load an run insanely good Brians
   - [ ] Saving Brian between reloads
   - [ ] Saving the best Brian to be loaded whenever wanted
 - [ ] Letting users write in their own digits